 To fully take in the stunning geography of the Aosta Valley, consider embarking on some of the area’s more interesting options, including mountain climbing, horseback riding and white water rafting.

 When touring the quaint little villages of the Aosta Valley, spend an hour or two dining in a local eatery to sample traditional fare unique to the region.

-Fontina cheese, made from cow’s milk in Aosta Valley, is used for a wide variety of recipes.
+Fontina cheese, made from local cow’s milk, is used for a wide variety of recipes.
 Most popular is the use of fontina in fondue-based dishes that are typically served just before or after a traditional soup dish consisting of cabbage, fontina cheese, and crusty rye bread.